Roob19/seir-project-one-ruben/README.md

 # **Corellian Spike**

-"Corellian Spike is a variant on Sabacc, a card game played throughout the fictional Star Wars Galaxy. " The same card game and variation where `Han Solo` won the `Milenium Falcon` from `Lando Calrissian` on Vandor-1.
+Corellian Spike is a variant on Sabacc, a card game played throughout the fictional Star Wars Galaxy.

+The same card game and variation where `Han Solo` won the `Milenium Falcon` from `Lando Calrissian` on Vandor-1.

 Corellian Spike uses a 62-card deck and two six-sided dice.